Or, How we learn about ourselves from the names we are given by others

 The ancients I referred to earlier have a lot to answer for when it comes to medicine, if they only knew it.

-Despite being written over 2,000 years ago, Ovid’s Metamorphoses became the source material for medical authority in the C19 when it searched for definitions to describe people who those medics decided could not be properly explained by the binary definitions.
+Despite being written over 2,000 years ago, Ovid’s Metamorphoses became the source material for medical authority in the 19th century when it searched for definitions to describe people who those medics decided could not be properly explained by the binary definitions.

 Hermaphroditus was a character in Ovid’s Metamorphoses.
 Born as the son of Aphrodite and Hermes, he was beautiful in a way that only the god’s can provide.
 The way Ovid tells the tale, Salmacis pursues Hermaphroditus and “becomes one” with him.
 Traditionally interpreted as a tale of sex and androgeny, it gave medicine the word hermaphrodite to describe individuals whose physical anatomy did not conform to the norm.